EGO4D/Ego-Exo4D-docs/docs/annotations/ego_pose.md

 - **`take_name`** (String): Name of the take.
 - **`frame_number`** (Integer): Frame number associated with the data.

-### Camera metrix
+### Camera Matrices
-For each camera, the intrinsic and extrinsic matries are provided as 3x4 transformation matries.
+For each camera, the intrinsic and extrinsic matrices are provided as 3x4 transformation matrices.